Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 The next stop was the famous temple with the Gates of Heaven!
 Instagram made #gatesofheaven famous.

 To get there, the road goes through a few villages!
 Because the entire community needs our (the tourists’) help!
-So somewhere along the way, we parked our cars, jumped into a local’s car, and there was a per-person price for the transport.
-I don’t think it was more than 50k IDR per person in 2018, but I don’t really remember.
-It took ten more minutes to use their car.
+So somewhere along the way, we parked our cars and jumped into a local’s car, and there was a per-person price for the transport.

 I find this kind of stuff annoying, especially if you are travelling on a budget, even if you’re in Asia.

-I think it’s fair that everyone gets a cut, but it’s so exhausting finding all these details and how everyone is trying to get money from you, how no clear info is written anywhere!
 But I guess this is one big downside of travelling to less-developed countries in Asia.
 However, we need to remember that we are a guest in their country, and they’re all trying to make a living.
 So remember to be kind.

 As we arrived at the Lempuyang Luhur temple, the rain seemed to have stopped.
 But 2 minutes after getting out of the car, it started pouring like I never thought it could.